shikeyou/VirtualTourist/README.md

 Main objectives of this project:

-* Use Core Data for local persistance of an object structure
+* Use Core Data for local persistance of an object structure, in a thread-safe manner
 * Store media on device file system
 * Use NSURLSessions to interact with a public RESTful API (Flickr)
 * Create a user interface that intuitively communicates network activity and download progress